natalnet-lpr/rgbd_rtk/README.md

 cmake ..
 ```

 Then, compile the rgbt_rtk by using the make command.
 The -j4 is optional but it is recommended.
-With it your code will me compiled in 4 parallel tasks.
+With it your code will be compiled in 4 parallel tasks.

 ```bash
 make -j4